bibickette/cpp_00/README.md

 The implementation must reproduce the exact output of `19920104_091532.log` when running the provided main function in `tests.cpp` (timestamps may differ).

+To verify the output, you can compare the two files using the `diff` command.

 ### Compilation rules

-All modules are compiled using the following flags :
+All exercises are compiled using the following flags :
 - `-Wall`
 - `-Wextra`
 - `-Werror`